 A young vendor attending the Comox Filberg Festival

 The main factors affecting the price per sq ft are the size (goes down for larger homes), style (ranchers are in high demand), age, original building quality and the condition.
-Some of the minor factors include extras like garage vs. car port, extra buildings (garages and shop), landscaping, views, hot tub, pool, heating type, suites, etc.
+Some of the minor factors include extras like garage vs. car port, extra buildings (garages and shop), landscaping, views, hot tub, pool, heating type, suites, etc. Often the main difference for the price received is the condition of the home.

 There are many factors that affect the price you will receive for your home that you have no control over.
 Such things like the market conditions, state of the economy, the location, age and style of you home.
 The condition and cleanliness are two factors you do have control over and they do make a difference.